-Facility Name: Keehi Baseyard, Highways Division, Department of Transportation Inspector's Name & Title: Date & Time of Inspection: Weather: Raining Cloudy Sunny Rain in 24 hrs?
-Yes No

-ISSUE BEING EVALUATED YES NO N/A COMMENTS SWPCP AND DOCUMENTATION Is the SWPCP onsite?
-Has the SWPCP map been updated to reflect current baseyard conditions?
-Are there any changes needed to the SWPCP based on the current observed baseyard conditions?
+Facility Name: Keehi Baseyard, Highways Division, Department of Transportation Inspector's Name & Title: Date & Time of Inspection: Weather: [Raining Cloudy Sunny Rain in 24 hrs?
+Yes ☐ No ISSUE BEING EVALUAT TED YES NO N/A COMMENTS SWPCP AND DOCUMENTATION Is the SWPCP onsite?
+Has the SWPCP map been update current baseyard conditions? ed to reflect Are there any changes needed to the SWPCP based on the current observed baseyard conditions?
 Are the inspection reports onsite?
-Is the National Pollutant Discharge Elimination System NPDES permit onsite?
-Is the employee training current and documented?
-Have any spills of a reportable quantity (25- gallons or more) been reported and/or documented since last inspection?
-GOOD HOUSEKEEPING Are paved areas that are potentially exposed to storm water generally free and clear of accumulated sediment and debris?
-Are the rubbish bins covered?
-Is rubbish managed to prevent overflowing of waste storage containers and/or prevention of contact with storm water, if necessary?
+Is the National Pollutant Discharg Elimination System NPDES perm Is the employee training current a documented? nd Have any spills of a reportable quantity (25-gallons or more) been reported and/or documented since last inspection?
+GOOD HOUSEKEEPING Are paved areas that are potential to storm water generally free and accumulated sediment and debris? clear of Are the rubbish bins covered?
+Is rubbish managed to prevent over of waste storage containers and/or of contact with storm water, if necessity is not contact with storm water, if necessity is not contact. prevention

 ISSUE BEING EVALUATED YES NO N/A COMMENTS Are the drainage areas (culvert, diversion channel, downspouts) clear of debris?
 Are there any oil stains present that produce a sheen when wet?
 Are spill kits available and stocked?
 Are spent spill cleanup materials properly disposed of?
-Other: BASEYARD OPERATIONS . .
-Are drip pans or hydrocarbon absorbing pads utilized whenever there is the potential for fluid leaks or spills?
+Other: BASEYARD OPERATIONS Are drip pans or hydrocarbon absorbing pads utilized whenever there is the potential for fluid leaks or spills?
 Are saw dust or metal shavings swept at completion of the job or at end of the shift?
 Are herbicides mixed and managed to minimize contact with storm water?
 Are painting activities and cleanup conducted to minimize contact with storm water?
 Other: WASHING Are all vehicles and equipment washed at the wash rack?
 Are containers and materials utilized for washing activities properly stored according to the product label or disposed following washing?
 Is the wash area (including trench drain and sump, if applicable) free of rubbish, sediment, oils and grease, etc.?
-Other: FUELING Are portable fuel transfer containers and hoses cracked or leaking?
+Other: Fueling Are portable fuel transfer containers and hoses cracked or leaking?